A Short History of the H&G CT

-Working with the Waterways Recovery Group, the original canal basin at Over, where the Canal connected with the River Severn, has been reconstructed.
+Working with the Waterways Recovery Group, the original canal basin at Over, where the Canal connected with the River Severn, was reconstructed.
 This was the largest all volunteer canal restoration project in the UK in 1999-2000.

 To ensure the line of the Canal is not obstructed in the future the entire Canal corridor is protected in the Local Authority plans.
 In Hereford, new bridges have been built at Roman Road and Hereford Retail Park.
 Other bridges at Hereford, Monkhide (2), Dymock (2) and Oxenhall have also been restored.